Philippines - Data Protection Overview

 - the personal information was collected or held by an entity in the Philippines.

-The Act and IRR shall not apply to the following specified information, subject to the extent indicated under the law:
+The Act applies to the processing of all types of personal information.
+On the other hand, the following specified information are not covered by the Act, subject to the extent indicated under the law:

 - information processed for purposes of allowing public access to information that falls within matters of public concern;